Annual Awards

 We are thrilled to honor Stuart Doggett, who has dedicated 17 years of exceptional service to the Montana Pharmacy Association (MPA).
 His journey began in the fall of 2007 when his firm was hired after an extensive selection process.
 From November 1, 2007, through December 1, 2024, Stuart served as Executive Director and Lobbyist for MPA, leading the association with vision, dedication, and an unwavering commitment to advancing pharmacy in Montana.

-Under Stuart’s leadership, MPA achieved numerous milestones that strengthened the profession and benefitted patients across the state.
+Under Stuart’s leadership, MPA achieved numerous milestones that strengthened the profession and benefited patients across the state.

 In Education: